 I was chemically imbalanced.
 At some point a body must give and it was after several years of smoking pot and hash, experiencing mushrooms, acid, coke, heroin mine did.
 A few weeks before high school graduation I could not tell you what day it was?
 The Angels were doing the best they could with this lost child.
 I lost time and space.
 I didn’t know if it was Saturday?
 Tuesday?
-The Angels who I lived with called my oldest brother, Stephen and he decided to sign me into an institution.
+The Angels who I lived with called my oldest brother and he decided to sign me into an institution.
 “The Psych Center” Kings Park Psychiatric Center.
 I wasn’t harmful to anyone but clearly, I wasn’t all together.
 I was put on a few drugs to keep me normal whatever that means.
 The drugs had side effects and on more than one occasion my spine would twist up from my tail bone to my head.
 My muscles would twist my spin so that my neck and head was spun up and as far to the side as physically possible.
 It would stay there.
 It was impossible for me to move it down and around in front.
 I would grab my head with my hands, move my head back around straight but after a few seconds my head would start to twist up automatically and I could do nothing until the drugs wore off.
 After a couple of months, they let me leave as an outpatient.
 Mrs. Dodd, hand delivered my High School Diploma prior to my release.
 I suspect it was an attempt to assist in my wellness.
 I was still on medication and living in a room for $40 dollars a week in Baldwin.
-Stephen was also renting a room in the same home perhaps it was under these circumstances they let me leave the center.
+My brother was also renting a room in the same home perhaps it was under these circumstances they let me leave the center.
 I was working 18 hour shifts at a gas station.
-One day Stephen and I were paying the rent and I was trying to put the two twenties into the envelope to slip it under the owner’s door as we did each week.
-In front of Stephen I had the envelope in my left hand and the twenties in my right hand and with all my might and my brain power I could not do it.
-Stephen looked at me and said what the hell? put the money in the envelope.
-With tears in my eyes I said I can’t Stephen, I want to, but I can’t seem to do it.
+One day, my brother and I were paying the rent and I was trying to put the two twenties into the envelope to slip it under the owner’s door as we did each week.
+I had the envelope in my left hand and the twenties in my right hand and with all my might and my brain power I could not do it.
+My brother looked at me and said what the hell? put the money in the envelope.
+With tears in my eyes I said I can’t.
+I want to, but I can’t seem to do it.
 He looked at me puzzled and said, Why?
 I said it’s these fucking drugs.
 The drugs they have me on are messing up my brain.
-Stephen realized that I was dead serious and immediately drove me to the outpatient doctor’s office, stormed in and told the Dr. my brother is NEVER! going to take these drugs again and we left.
-The following day, Stephen drove us to a friend’s house and I smoked free based cocaine for the first time and only time.
-Not much came of this but it just stands out in my mind today as the point at which I knew that pharmaceuticals are mostly throwing chemical darts at your brain and to avoid them as all costs.
-I did however start smoking weed again and I’m convinced that it assisted my recovering from the chemical imbalance that I was going through.
+I was dead serious and he immediately drove me to the outpatient doctor’s office, stormed in with pill bottles in hand told the Dr. my brother is NEVER going to take these drugs again and we left.
+The following day, he drove us to a friend’s house and I smoked free based cocaine for the first and only time.
+Everything is chemisty.
+I knew after this experiance that pharmaceuticals are mostly throwing chemical darts at your brain and to avoid them as all costs.

+I recovered from childhood and have adulthood to work out.
+I did start smoking weed again.
+I’m convinced that it assisted my recovery from the chemical imbalances I had.
 My American childhood had it’s challanges.
 Many have lived though much all over the world.
-Because He allowed me to live, that child is now a Child of God.
-To God be all the Glory.
+Because He allowes me to live that child is now a child of God.
+To God be all the Glory forever.
+Amen.